Uncertainty-aware Panoptic Segmentation: Introduction

 \section{Introduction}

-Due to the recent advances in deep learning, perception systems of modern autonomous systems largely rely on convolutional neural networks (CNNs), in particular for the tasks of semantic segmentation \cite{vertens2020heatnet} and object detection \cite{zurn2022self}.
+Due to the recent advances in deep learning, perception systems of modern autonomous systems largely rely on convolutional neural networks (CNNs), in particular for the tasks of semantic segmentation \cite{lateef2019survey} and object detection \cite{liu2020deep}, utilizing different sensors \cite{vertens2020heatnet,zurn2022self}.
 However, these two similar tasks are still often treated separately.
 Aiming for a holistic scene understanding, Kirillov \emph{et al.} \cite{kirillov2019panoptic} introduced panoptic segmentation for combined segmentation of \textit{stuff} classes, consisting of amorphous regions like road surfaces, and \textit{thing} classes, consisting of distinct instances of objects like cars and pedestrians.

 Several existing panoptic segmentation methods provide CNN-based architectures for different modalities, such as cameras and LiDARs \cite{mohan2021efficientps,sirohi2021efficientlps}.
 Being supervised learning-based approaches, these networks first learn on a training dataset, and then evaluate their performance using specific metrics on a test set.
-A typical limitation is that the training and test sets usually have quite similar data distributions and conditions, while these can be quite different during deployment in the real world, e.g. due to different weather conditions or unseen objects.
+A typical limitation is that the training and test sets usually have quite similar data distributions and conditions, while these can be quite different during deployment in the real world consisting of objects not seen during training.
 Since current training metrics typically consider only the performance, the resulting networks can be quite overconfident in their (false) predictions, possibly posing safety-critical threats in autonomous driving scenarios.
 In general, these approaches lack insight into the performance of the network in unseen environments and into the reliability of it's confidence estimate output.